logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

   associated with at least one attended contact during the reporting period
 * The Service Contacts column reports all the contacts associated with the active episodes, except those contacts that are identified as 'no show'
+* Only service contacts with primary practitioners are included in the report

 .. _category-a3:

 A3 — Data quality report — Missing and invalid client data